souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 In the following example,
 ```
 .decl d(x:symbol)
-.decl list(prev:symbol, next:symbol) choice-domain prev, next
+.decl list(prev:symbol, next:symbol) choice-domain prev, next // functional dependencies: prev -> next & next -> prev

 list(p, n) :- d(n), list(_, p).
 ```
-the  an unordered set of elements is ordered using a list.
+an unordered set of elements is ordered using a list.
 The program effectively computes a total order over the set.
 The rule states that, `p` is before `e` if `p` is already assigned into the total order list.
 With the help of the two choice-domains `prev` and `next`: